-I knew standing increased my blood pressure and made me feel terrible.
+Standing increased my blood pressure, and sometimes my heart rate.
 When the pandemic began, the lines at grocery store deterred me from getting food.
 Luckily, I can now afford delivery, but some items are not available.
 If I have to go into a I store, I lean on a shopping cart to avoid losing my balance.
 After falling down the stairs several times, I stopped using them completely.
-(On more than one occasion, I’ve been asked if I avoid the stairs because my service dog is too short.
+(On more than one occasion, Iโve been asked if I avoid the stairs because my service dog is too short.
 Why is it so hard to accept invisible disabilities?!)

 Tilt Table Test